d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 :label:`subsec_resnext`

 Recall :numref:`fig_resnet_block`
-that each ResNet block simply stacks layers between skip connections.
+that each ResNet block simply stacks layers between residual connections.
 This design can be varied
 by replacing stacked layers with concatenated parallel transformations,